 For the most part, the eight weeks leading up to April 30th are no vacation either.
 Twelve to fifteen hour days are normal.
 You often walk into the office before the sun has … Read more “Journaling and Self Care”

 If you’re anything like me, you have a compulsive need to maintain consistency and uniformity in your everyday life.
 Be it perfect punctuation and Markdown formatting when jotting down quick notes or having consistent filenames in Finder, I am constantly striving for some sort of organizational utopia within my Mac.

 There’s always a certain degree of anticipation—an excitement in the air—for the turn of the calendar at the end of the year.
-It’s impossible to look at January 1st and not think… » Read More: 10 Questions to Capture the Year in Your Journal
+It’s impossible to look at January 1st and not think about the chance for a fresh start.

 Since Fall 2015, you may have noticed that we’ve been on a bit of a hiatus from adding content to the Day One Blog.
 Around that time, we were deeply head’s down as a team, focused on delivering Day One 2.0.
 We’re now ready to dust off the cobwebs and get crackin’ on some new blog content.

 One of the great new features in Mac OS X Yosemite is support for share extensions.
 With share extensions, any app supporting the OS X system share menu can be used to share content with apps that created a share extension.
 In Day One Mac 1.10, you can use OS X’s share menu to post content to Day One from Finder, Photos, Safari, and more.